CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Microsoft_Entra_ID_Identities.md

 + Task 1: Create and configure user accounts.
 + Task 2: Create groups and add members.

-## Exercise 1: Microsoft Entra ID Identities

-In this exercise, you will create and configure user accounts in Microsoft Entra ID, including both standard and guest users.
-You’ll define key attributes such as job title, department, and usage location to establish the foundation for identity management.

 ### Task 1: Create and configure user accounts.

 In this task, you will create new user accounts in Microsoft Entra ID and configure essential user details to meet organizational requirements.